pbosmancsupacza/pbosmancsupacza.github.io/110/3/notes.md

 	// implementation...
 }
 ```

-As you can see, constructors can have parameters, and a class can have multiple constructors.
-Like other functons, constructors can have multiple parameters, have default parameters, be declared inline, and be overloaded.
+- a class can have multiple constructors

----
+- constructors can
+  - have parameters
+  - have multiple parameters
+  - have default parameters
+  - be declared inline
+  - and be overloaded.

 ## The Default Constructor
 The **default constructor** is the constructor with no parameters.